Priyanshu-Kayarkar10/Modern-Todo-with-react/README.md

 ♟ Update/Edit Todo.
 ♟ Delete Todo.

--All the data will be stored in Local Storage of Browser.
--This website is fully responsive on all screen sizes and it is deployed on vercel.
+-All the data will be stored in Local Storage of Browser.\n -This website is fully responsive on all screen sizes and it is deployed on vercel.\n

 You can check it out - `https://simple-todo-priyanshu.vercel.app/`